t1i28/t1i28.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior at Johns Hopkins University majoring in Electrical Engineering and Computer Science.
+My research interests lie in Hardware Acceleration for Machine Learning and Machine Learning for CAD/EDA.

 <!--A data-driven personal website
 ======